-All the apples we use come from within 160 miles of Chico, from the Cascade and Sierra Nevada foothill regions along with the coast mountains.
+All the apples we use come from Northern California orchards.
 We strive to seek out the best apples for cider.
 Just as you wouldn't want to use table grapes to make wine, you don't want to use dessert apples to make cider.
 Since European "true" cider varieties are extremely hard to come by, our focus is on the American Heirloom varieties that have a rich history and have traditionally been used for cider, but are considered multi-purpose in that they can usually also be eaten fresh or used for cooking.
 Some of them possess mesmerizingly unique flavors.
 Indeed, once a bite is taken out of a ripe heirloom apple, it can be difficult to go back to eating the bland supermarket "sugar apples".
 Unfortunately, these heirlooms have become more and more difficult to find as the common supermarket varieties have long taken over nationwide apples sales.
 But now, people are again planting them and bringing back more apple diversity.
 The more commonly available heirloom varieties we use include King David, Newtown Pippin, Winesap, Arkansas Black, and Jonathan.
-To our mix, we also add McIntosh, Mutsu, and Braeburn, along with some more common dessert varieties such as Golden Delicious, Fuji, Granny Smith, and Jonagold.